andywalton7/sdk-test/source/includes/_manifest_consignments_from_query.md

 ### Examples

-The example to the right shows a request to manifest all consignments that are allocated to Carrier X. The response indicates that PRO found 10 consignments meeting these criteria, and that all 10 were successfully queued for manifest.
+The example to the right shows a request to manifest all consignments that are allocated to Carrier X, shipping from a location with the `ShippingLocationReference` _Location1_, and have already had their labels printed.
+The response indicates that PRO found 10 consignments meeting these criteria, and that all 10 were successfully queued for manifest.